Shaping the future of haemophilia care in South Africa

 The project team knew that by preparing the next generation they would be shaping the future of haemophilia in the country.

 Engaging young people

 Firstly, young people with haemophilia were selected to play an active role in the patient organisation.
 They benefited from quarterly training in advocacy and project management with the intention of them representing not only people with haemophilia in South Africa but also in other countries.
-As a result, an African youth group of the SAHF was created to ensure a future for the organisation with a succession plan in place.
+As a result, an African youth group was created to ensure a future for the organisation with a succession plan in place.

 Providing specialised training